 BUSINESS & OTHER OPPORTUNITIES

-SA more often involvement with the Mangyans is through local and international events, such as the Malasimbo Festival and the 11th World Congress of the Club of the Most Beautiful Bays in the World, that are initiated by the foundation where they get invited to sell their prod-ucts and showcase their native arts and dances.
+More often, involvement between the public and the Mangyans is through local and international events, such as the Malasimbo Festival and the 11th World Congress of the Club of the Most Beautiful Bays in the World, that are initiated by the foundation where the Mangyan get invited to sell their products and showcase their native arts and dances.
 Through the festival, people are introduced to the Mangyans, their culture, and their way of living.
 The appreciation of the Mangyan people that begins here opens many doors of opportunities for them.

 Programs for the Environment